newrelic/extends_newrelic_rpm/README.md

 ## Adding Gems
 There's a script to make it simpler to add a new gem to the repo.

-    $ script/add git@github.com:filtersquad/rocket_pants-rpm.git
+    $ script/add git@github.com:jasonrclark/my_awesome_gem-newrelic.git

-This will add the `rocket_pants-rpm` repo as a submodule with a simple commit message.
+This will add the `my_awesome_gem-newrelic` repo as a submodule with a simple commit message.